 Read noted that ISVs will be able to use this modeling capability to better extend their products to additional markets.
 He claimed that the new model-driven, layered architecture approach was "unusual" in the ERP software industry.
 Traditional ERP software products tended to drift more toward "spaghetti code" when it came to product upgrades and expansions, he claimed.

 Earlier versions of Dynamics AX have been based on a layered architecture, but they haven't included this modeling capability.
 The modeling is based on a SQL Server-based model store, Read explained.
-[Return to 2011 product list.]
+[BACK TO 2011 PRODUCT LIST]

 Microsoft Dynamics GP 2010 R2